aamshukov/frontend/README.md

 # fe
-Front end (parsing) framework
+Front end (parsing) framework.

-Implementation of parsing classic FE algorithms with some exposure to IR.
+Implementation of parsing classical FE algorithms with some exposure to IR.